-Today - Even if the functionality of our new 4-axis joystick or the multifunction arm rest remain a top priority, the design of the products becomes increasingly important.
+Today – Even if the functionality of our new 4-axis joystick or the multifunction armrest remain top priorities, the design of the products is becoming increasingly important.

 Spohn + Burkhardt works constantly on its existing and future products for maximum functional, ergonomic and optical quality.